Knowing the fair market value of Wurlitzer pianos is useful to sellers, buyers and owners.

 This information can help guide you in making important decisions.

-were being manufactured by Samick in Korea.
-In 2001, the Baldwin, Chickering and Wurlitzer names
+manufactured by Samick in Korea.
+In 2001, the Baldwin, Chickering and Wurlitzer names were

 discontinued in 2003, essentially replaced by the Ellington, and then Hamilton line (made in China) in